Direct Democracy (Polish parliamentary group): History

 On the Kukiz'15 circle transformed into the Free Republicans circle, and its leader became Marek Jakubiak.
-Twelve days later it announced it will contest the 2025 Polish presidential election with Marek Jakubiak as its candidate.
-In the election, Jakubiak sought to promote the party and appeal to conservative and Polish diaspora circles.
-There were minor conflicts inside the party in the presidential campaign, as Jakubiak had a friendly attitude towards the main Polish right-wing party Law and Justice, while Kukiz, the co-leader of Free Republicans, distanced himself from both Law and Justice and Jakubiak's overtures to them.
+Twelve days later it announced it would contest the 2025 Polish presidential election with Marek Jakubiak as its candidate.
+In the election, Jakubiak sought to promote the group and appeal to conservative and Polish diaspora circles.
+There were minor conflicts inside the group in the presidential campaign, as Jakubiak had a friendly attitude towards the main Polish right-wing party Law and Justice, while Kukiz, the co-leader of the Free Republicans, distanced himself from both Law and Justice and Jakubiak's overtures to them.
 In the first round, Jakubiak finished 10th, winning 0.77% of the popular vote.

-After the first round, all MPs of the party endorsed Karol Nawrocki, an independent candidate supported by Law and Justice.
+After the first round, all posełs of the circle endorsed Karol Nawrocki, an independent candidate supported by Law and Justice.
 Kukiz said that supporting Nawrocki is necessary to prevent the Tusk government from abusing the law to suppress its political opponents, and called on both right-wing and left-wing movements to support Nawrocki.
 Similarly, Jakubiak argued that it is necessary to support Nawrocki to prevent Poland from becoming a "banana republic" of the European Union.

+Party name dispute

+On 27 October 2025, the Federation for the Republic (whose sole poseł, Marek Jakubiak, was a member of the circle) adopted a resolution changing the Federation's name to the Free Republicans.
+Marek Jakubiak remained president of the transformed party, and Łukasz Dymko served as secretary.
+However, this caused a dispute in his circle, as its other members accused Jakubiak of trying to take control over the formation.
+The circle removed Jakubiak on 27 January 2026, renaming the party to Direct Democracy.
+Tomasz Rzymkowski joined the circle soon after.